Memphis firefighter under investigation for hostile Facebook post - NewsBreak

 Memphis woman shocked by $6,500 utility bill

-A Whitehaven woman was shocked when she went to pay her latest utility bill and the total was more than twenty times what it has been for the twenty years she has lived there.
+MEMPHIS, Tenn.
+(WREG)– A Whitehaven woman was shocked when she went to pay her latest utility bill and the total was more than 20 times what it has been for the 20 years she has lived there.
+The driveway is dry, the grass isn’t wet, there are no signs of any leaks and only two […]

 actionnews5.com

-Note: UPDATE: Two children injured in downtown Memphis shooting